garmartirosy/profile/crm/README.md

 	sudo mariadb-secure-installation

-First enter your machine password, then blank for the root password
+First enter your machine password, then blank for the MariaDB database's root password

 Without making any additional changes, initial login response says:
 You already have your root account protected, so you can safely answer 'n'.